-But I was not able to land a job in line with my course, instead, I became an outsourcing worker, rendering my services to the foreigners.
+But I was not able to land a job in line with my earned degree , instead, I became an outsourcing worker, rendering my services to the foreigners.
 At first, I was satisfied with everything, a non-stressful job with good pay and benefits; it was indeed a comfort zone.
 It took me almost four long years to realize that my job is getting me nowhere.

 I got bored and pushed myself to think of better ways to save my future.
-I realized that I needed to get out of my comfort zone and do meaningful changes in my career path.
-Therefore, I asked myself who would I be and where would I be five years from now?
+I realized that I needed to get out from my comfort zone and do meaningful changes in my career path.
+And so, I asked myself who would I be and where would I be five years from now?
 I just found myself saying, “I want to go home”.

 I may have taken many detours along the way, which led me to crooked roads.
 However, I believe it is not yet too late for me to get back on the right track.